When is Fosse/Verdon on TV in the UK?

 In October 2018 the BBC announced it had gained the rights to upcoming FX original series as part of a new partnership.
 So far, these have included Ryan Murphy’s Pose and the comedy What We Do In The Shadows.

-An air date has yet to be confirmed, but now the series has finished in the US, we can hopefully look forward to a BBC broadcast soon.
+An air date for Fosse/Verdon has yet to be confirmed, but now the series has finished in the US, we can hopefully look forward to a BBC broadcast soon.

 What is Fosse/Verdon about?